While many businesses struggled to keep pace with the changing economics of a global pandemic, the real estate industry was booming.

 Cindi: Most of your models would have to be operationalized because that's what drives the pricing or cashback offer, is that right?

 Ian: Our algorithms run the business in a real and meaningful way.
-When someone submits information about their home, we take that information and combine that with a data platform that we've procured.
+When someone submits information about their home, we take that information and combine that with a cloud data platform that we've procured.
 We've ingested data from a variety of sources, we've normalized it, and made it available in real-time.

 We combine their home information with our data set and we run it through our algorithms to understand what is the competitive price that we should be offering for that specific home.
 We have a cutting-edge, deep learning-based valuation model that, from my perspective, is the most advanced one out there.
 We can see that in the accuracy of the model, and that is what's driving the offers that we extend to customers.